m0saan/CPP_NOTES/README.md

     + The two are functionally equivalent.

 * Const member functions
-  - const class objects can only explicitly call const member functions.
+  - Const class objects can only explicitly call const member functions.
   - A const member function is a member function that guarantees it will not modify the object or call any non-const member functions (as they may modify the object).
+  - Const member functions can also be called by non-const objects.
+  - ` Best practice Make any member function that does not modify the state of the class object const, so that it can be called by const objects.`